Entrepreneurs First

-Entrepreneurs First (formerly Entrepreneur First, commonly shortened to EF) is an international talent investor, which supports individuals in building technology companies.
+Entrepreneurs First (formerly Entrepreneur First, commonly shortened to EF) is an international business incubator and venture capital firm which supports selected exceptional individuals in building technology companies.
 Founded in 2011 by Matt Clifford and Alice Bentinck, the company has offices in London, Paris, Bangalore, New York and San Francisco.

-Entrepreneurs First helped pioneer the idea of talent investing.
-Their approach involves finding and investing in individuals with the potential to become founders, often before they have a cofounder or idea.
-EF has helped create more than 600 companies with a combined value of over $11 billion as of 2025.
+The company operates by investing in individuals before they have established a cofounder or a specific business concept.
+The program operates a selective admissions process, receiving tens of thousands of applications globally with estimated cohort acceptance rates between 1% and 3%.
+It is been included international startup hubs and accelerators, including in the Financial Times annual ranking of Europe's Leading Start-Up Hubs.
+As of now, EF has helped create more than 600 companies with a combined value of over $11 billion as of 2025.

 History

 Entrepreneurs First was founded in 2011 by Matt Clifford and Alice Bentinck, who had worked as management consultants at McKinsey & Company since 2009.
-According to Clifford, the model was inspired by a McKinsey project to develop a technology cluster in East London, which would tap "talented graduates" to create startups to bolster the cluster.
-Believing that the model would best succeed independently, Clifford and Bentinck left McKinsey and started the program themselves.
+According to Clifford, the model was inspired by a McKinsey project to develop a technology cluster in East London using university graduates to create startups.
+Clifford and Bentinck subsequently left McKinsey to establish the program independently.
 Clifford originally served as CEO while Bentinck was the CPO.
 In 2023 Alice took over as CEO and Matt become chair.

 McKinsey & Company provided seed funding, and KPMG, Microsoft, and Sky were early corporate sponsors.

-Bentinck founded Code First: Girls in late 2012 to address the decline of women working in the tech and digital workforce, which has led to a lack of diversity in the sector.
+Bentinck founded Code First: Girls in late 2012, an initiative aimed at increasing the representation of women in the technology and digital workforce.

 In 2016, after four years of operating exclusively in London, Entrepreneurs First announced its expansion to Singapore.

 Clifford and Bentinck were awarded MBEs in the 2016 Birthday Honours for services to business.
 In 2017, it was announced that Reid Hoffman, co-founder of LinkedIn and Partner at Greylock, was leading a $12.4 million investment into Entrepreneurs First.
 As part of his investment, Hoffman joined the board.